The following contamination management tools and resources, listed in order of their application to the remediation process, should be used to

 Tier 2 Guidelines for Salinity: The Subsoil Salinity Tool

 Tool users who wish to develop Tier 2 guidelines for remediation or reclamation certification must successfully complete a three-day training course, including a comprehensive four-hour exam with an 80 per cent pass mark.
-For more information, see the Subsoil Salinity Guidelines Fact Sheet on AEP’s website and our Subsoil Salinity Tool Assessment Checklist.
+For more information, see AEP’s Subsoil Salinity Guidelines Fact Sheet and our Subsoil Salinity Tool Assessment Checklist.

 The Conceptual Site Model Builder Tool, developed by Health Canada, can be used to illustrate an incident at a site to show how and where a spill or release occurred, where it will migrate to, and what and who will be affected.

 The tool can be requested by emailing Health Canada at email@example.com.